-5G is the next step in technological improvement for the next generation of mobile broadband.
-It is already being implemented in America, with speeds of up to 1 Gbps achieved, enough to download a TV episode in just seconds.1
+5G is a technological improvement for the next generation of mobile broadband.
+It is already being implemented in the US, with speeds of up to 1 Gigabit per second achieved, enough to download a TV episode in just seconds1.

-However, the new technology has been accompanied by a whole host of theories about the risks of 5G.
-These range from claims that network tests killed hundreds of birds to the UK government secretly running cancer-inducing tests from street lights with 5G.2 Amongst these concerns is at least one valid worry: 5G networks may affect our ability to predict the weather.
+However, the new technology has been accompanied by a whole host of conspiracy theories about the risks of 5G.
+These range from claims that network tests killed hundreds of birds, to the UK government secretly running cancer-inducing tests from street lights with 5G2 3.
+Amongst these overblown concerns is at least one valid worry: 5G networks may affect our ability to predict the weather.

 We all want faster phones so we can have the internet at our fingertips.
 But, with natural disasters on the rise, is it worth losing our ability to predict the weather and ultimately save lives?

 - Did a 5G Cellular Network Test Cause Hundreds of Birds to Die?

 - Gateshead Council Forced To Deny Streetlights Used For ‘Secret Government Trials’